Shoot2Skoot/MurderMysteryGen/docs/project-structure.md

 -   **`MurderMysteryGen/`**: The absolute root of this specific project.
     -   **`.venv/`**: Standard Python virtual environment.
 Not committed to Git.
+    -   **`config/`**: Contains project-wide configuration files.
+This includes master lists used for injecting diversity into the generation process (e.g., causes of death, motive categories, character archetypes) and could later include other global settings.
+        -   `master_lists/`: Subdirectory specifically for JSON-based master lists.
     -   **`docs/`**: Contains all markdown documentation (PRD, architecture, epics, tech stack, this file, etc.).
         -   `templates/`: Holds the templates used for generating various documents.
     -   **`src/`**: Contains all the source code for the application.